 NEXT Weather: Sunny, breezy and clear week in Philadelphia region

-PHILADELPHIA (CBS) -- Beautiful, beautiful, beautiful, beautiful.
-That's four in a row, because that's what we have to look forward to this week!
+Wednesday is another sunny and clear day.
+The mornings and evenings will be cool, with the temperature only 58 in Philadelphia by 8 a.m.

-After a rainy Monday, the temperature got down into the 50s overnight.
-We should crack the 60-degree mark in the city around 8 a.m. - you might want to grab a sweater or sweatshirt if you're headed out early.
+It's one of those days where you'll need a jacket in the morning, but then you can ditch it in the afternoon and early evening.

-The sunshine will warm us up to a high of 75 degrees in the city.
+The sunshine will warm us up to a high of 76 degrees in the city.
 It's part of a pattern this week with plenty of sunshine, low humidity and comfortable temperatures.
+We stay clear through at least Friday night.

-We are tracking a disturbance that could bring heavy rain by the weekend, but it's too early to say whether it will hit our region or dodge us entirely.
-Stay tuned for the latest.
+We are tracking a disturbance that could bring moderate rain on Saturday, but it really depends on where an area of low pressure ends up.
+We're tracking this potential rain closely and will fine tune this forecast as the potential storm approaches.

 The official start of fall is also coming up - the Autumnal Equinox is Saturday, Sept.
 23 at 2:49 a.m.